Kcyle/terrapinanimesocietyweb/README.md

 | `src/data/kamecon.json`    | KameCon description, links, photos, and vendors                    |
 | `src/data/terpcon.json`    | TerpCon date, time, location, vendors, and featured artists        |

 Every field in every one of these files is used by the site.
 If you change a value there, it changes on the website.
-Nothing in `src/data/` is decorative.
+Everthing in `src/data/` is essential content.

 For instructions on each of these files, see `docs/EDITING.md`.
 If you are only updating website content, that guide is all you need.

 ## Finding the text you want to change

-You do not need to memorize which file holds what.
-The quickest approach is to search for text you can already see on the live website.
+***You do not need to memorize which file holds what.
+The quickest approach is to search for text you can already see on the live website.***

 On GitHub, open the repository, press the `/` key, and type a sentence from the site.
 In VS Code, press Ctrl and Shift and F together, or Cmd and Shift and F on a Mac, and do the same.
 To search inside a file you already have open, press Ctrl and F.